renegade-fi/renegade-docs/docs.renegade.fi/docs/core-concepts/mpc-zkp.md

 As previously mentioned, individual wallets are never revealed in plaintext.
-Instead, traders post "commitments" of individual wallets on-chain, where a commitment to a wallet is essentialy a hash of a wallet combined with some randomness.
+Instead, traders post "commitments" of individual wallets on-chain, where a commitment to a wallet is essentially a hash of a wallet combined with some randomness.
 Just knowing a wallet commitment does not tell you anything about the underlying wallet data.